Dr. Rick Gilkey

 Dr. Wendell Gilland

-Associate Professor of Operations, Technology and Innovation Management, Kenan-Flagler Business School, University of North Carolina at Chapel Hill
+Associate Professor of Operations Management at Kenan- Flagler Business School, University of North Carolina at Chapel Hill

-Dr. Gilland teaches courses in the undergraduate, MBA, and Ph.D programs, covering the core concepts of operations and supply chain management, as well as special topics including response time management and models used to guide supply chain decision making.
-He received both his MBA and Ph.D from Stanford University’s Graduate School of Business and holds an A.B. from Harvard University.
+undergraduate, MBA, and Ph.D. programs, covering the core concepts of business analytics, operations, and supply chain management, as well as special topics including response time management and models used to guide supply chain decision making.

 Mr. Rick Grandinetti

-Mr. Grandinetti personally created and implemented the company-wide educational program for the building material supplier who is number one in sales dollars, per employee, world-wide.
-This educational program remains the core of their educational initiative today.
+Mr. Grandinetti created and implemented the company-wide educational program for the material supplier who is number one in sales dollars, per employee, worldwide.
+This program remains the core of their educational initiative today.
+He educates organizations “How to Succeed in Any Economy with the Proper Culture.”

 Mr. Steve Haynes

-In 1997, Mr. Haynes was promoted with Nortel Networks and moved to North America as Vice President of Global Logistics.
+In 1997, Steve was promoted with Nortel Networks and moved to North America as Vice President of Global Logistics.
 In this position he built and managed a Logistics organization partnering with other internal and external Supply Chain Groups to establish a superior Logistics capability with global reach.

 Dr. Anand Iyer